-Order the "lunch size" of an food rather than the "dinner size."
+Order the "lunch size" of any food rather than the "dinner size."

 Order appetizers rather than an entrée.

 Drink water or low-fat milk.
-Don't waste calories on fluids that have no nutrition.
+DO NOT waste calories on fluids that have no nutrition.

 Limit how much alcohol you have with meals.
 Wine is better than frozen drinks or mixed cocktails that have juice in them.